talatozmusluman/vmess2json/README.md

 # VmessUtils

-VmessUtils consist of a bundle of python scripts that works with vmess:// format and the subscription.
+VmessUtils consist of a bundle of python scripts that works with vmess:// format and the subscription..

 Formerly named vmess2json, is one of the scripts in the project.